Satishg2606/EduPlay/Readme.md

-# EduPlay Backend 🚀
+# EduPlay 🚀

-Welcome to the **EduPlay** backend repository!
+Welcome to the **EduPlay** repository!
 EduPlay is a next-gen video streaming platform designed to provide an engaging blend of educational and entertaining content.
 This backend supports all server-side logic, user management, and media operations for the EduPlay platform.

 ---